-CE customer premises equipment dedicated to one particular business/enterprise PE service provider router that connects to a CE to provide a business VPN service to the associated business/enterprise CSC-CE an ASBR/peering router that is connected to the CSC-PE of another service provider for purposes of using the associated CsC IP VPN service for backbone transport CSC-PE a PE router belonging to the backbone service provider that supports one or more CSC IP VPN services
+PE service provider router that connects to a CE to provide a business VPN more CSC IP VPN services

+CSC-CE an ASBR/peering router that is connected to the CSC-PE of another service

+CSC-PE a PE router belonging to the backbone service provider that supports one or provides this direct connection.
+Here, "site" means a set of routers owned and managed by the customer service provider that can exchange traffic through means other than the CSC service.
+The function of the CSC service is to provide IP/MPLS reachability between isolated sites.